Painting by Dyani White Hawk (Sicangu Lakota)

 WHICH FELLOWSHIP IS RIGHT FOR YOU?

 The program's purpose is to develop independent, satisfied, and credible Native artist entrepreneurs who are generous in spirit.
 The fellowship supports artists to pursue specific arts business development goals for themselves and their families.
-Artists should have attended a Native Artists Professional Development workshop and/or have at least two years of experience marketing, distributing and/or presenting their art.
+We accept applications from artists at all stages of entrepreneurial development.

 The program's purpose is to strengthen the Collective Spirit® of those artists who perpetuate generosity, wisdom, and integrity in their communities.
 The fellowships are designed for artists and culture bearers who are deeply rooted in their communities and are committed to passing on ancestral knowledge and cultural practices within their tribal communities.

 Since 2004, First Peoples Fund has welcomed nearly 200 artists – from photographers to painters, hip-hop artists to basket weavers - to our fellowship programs.
 They have gained access to not only our vast network of artists and strategic partners, but also to new market opportunities.